adobe/aem-core-cif-components/README.md

 To connect the AEM CIF Core Components with your Magento instance follow the [configuration steps](https://github.com/adobe/aem-core-cif-components/wiki/configuration).
 For a multi store / site setup one [additional step](https://github.com/adobe/aem-core-cif-components/wiki/configuration#multi-store--site-configuration) is needed to link an AEM site to a Magento store view.

+## Customization

+For customizing CIF Core Components, we provide use cases and examples in our documentation at [Customizing CIF Core Components](https://github.com/adobe/aem-core-cif-components/wiki/Customizing-CIF-Core-Components).

 ## Testing

 ### Karma Unit Tests